The Eastern Arc Mentoring Scheme

 Feedback from previous years’ cohorts

-The EARC mentoring scheme has been running for four years, and over 230 colleagues have taken part.
+The EARC mentoring scheme has been running since 2020, and over 300 colleagues have taken part.
 At the end of each year we get feedback from the participants.

 How does the Eastern Arc mentoring scheme work?